Diameter tape: Use of diameter tapes

-DBH is measured at a fixed height of 4.5 ft above the ground in the United States, New Zealand, South Africa, India, and Malaysia; or 4.27 ft meters in Australia, Canada, Europe Thailand and Vietnam.
+DBH is measured at a fixed height of 4.5 ft above the ground in the United States, Australia, New Zealand, South Africa, India, and Malaysia; or 4.27 ft meters in Canada, Europe Thailand and Vietnam.

-DBH is not usually measured at ground level to avoid measuring a tree's butt swell.
+Diameter is not usually measured at ground level to avoid measuring a tree's butt swell.
 Butt swell is where the base of the tree is unconventionally thicker than the rest of the tree.
 Height and diameter are used to determine the volume of a given tree; measuring above the butt swell is required to provide the most accurate measurement.

 For single-stem trees, DBH is a useful and is easily measured.
 For multi-stem species such as mallee or other multi-stemmed species, DBH may be inconvenient because of a large number of stems and difficulty of access, and a lower or higher measurement height may be more practical.

 DBH measurements can be used with other measurements, such as height, to estimate the volume of wood in an individual tree.
 Usually DBH and height of the trees in a plot or quadrat is measured and used to estimate wood volume for the plot, which can be in turn used to estimate the wood volume in a larger area.

 DBH measures can be used to calculate basal area.